 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

 Should you lease a car in your own name or do it through your company?
-This is one of the questions our clients ask the most and to be honest, there is rarely a straightforward answer.
+This is a question our clients ask often and to be honest, there is rarely a straightforward answer.

-It’s important to remember that there are all sorts of considerations that come into play and the rules are different depending upon whether you have a limited company, are a sole trader, want to lease a car, or choose to go for a van.
+There are all sorts of considerations, and the rules are different depending upon whether you have a limited company or you’re a sole trader, want to lease a car or choose to go for a van.

 The first place to start is with an issue that has nothing to do with taxation, and that is your business strategy.
 You see, the important thing to bear in mind is that there is no point in choosing to lease (or not lease) a new car if it makes no sense for your business, even if it is tax efficient.